GregDavidson/wicci-core-S0_lib/README.md

 | ~/.Wicci			| A symlink to the Wicci Project Directory
 | /usr/local/pgsql		| A symlink to the local PostgreSQL
 | tomboy notes			| Older notes to mine for gold

+This Git repository contains two of the required 11 parts required to build and install the Wicci System.
+All but two of the parts are now on GitHub.
+Still missing are

+* TOols - he Wicci support scripts, including scripts for correctly building and installing PostgreSQL
+* The Shim - the key Reverse Proxy Server which relays HTTP requests to the database